 Practicing yoga during pregnancy can be extremely beneficial.
-According to American Pregnancy, prenatal yoga offers women the opportunity to develop breathing and relaxation techniques that can be used during labor, however practicing can also help in the months leading up to a due date.
+According to American Pregnancy, prenatal poses offer women the opportunity to develop breathing and relaxation techniques that can be used during labor, however practicing can also help in the months leading up to a due date.
 Practitioners report improved sleep, reduced stress, and a reduced risk of preterm labor.

 Prenatal yoga classes also offer a “kula,” or what is known in Sanskrit as a community of the heart, an intentional community.
 With the support of both loved ones and a yoga community consisting of both pregnant and not pregnant women and men, prenatal yoga practitioners can feel a sense of support on many different levels.